-Applicants will be contacted by early November to confirm if their application has been shortlisted.
-Interviews will be scheduled for November and final decisions for successful projects will be made in early December.
+Applicants will be contacted by late October to confirm if their application has been shortlisted.
+Interviews will be scheduled for November and early December and final decisions for successful projects will be made by mid December.

 If an application is shortlisted, then Referees will be contacted by CASS.
 Referees need to be independent and at arm's length to the Applicant; they need to be able to assess the merits of the project and have knowledge of the capacity of the Applicant.